 And this was after I promised I’d NEVER come back into it, too!

 I want to discuss how I’ve stayed afloat and continued on all these years.

 Help For Struggling Final Expense Agents

-The real reason why I’m doing this training is because I think it’s really important, especially for new agents that are looking to get into final expense, to know the reality of this business.
+The real reason why I’m doing this training is because you need to know the REALITY of selling final expense insurance.

-I say this jokingly and seriously, if you haven’t considered quitting the final expense business, then you really haven’t been in it long enough to consider yourself an advanced agent.
+As you’ll learn, if you haven’t considered quitting your final expense sales job, then you really haven’t been in it long enough to consider yourself an advanced agent.

 It’s so simple it’s complicated

 This business is so simple that it’s complicated.

 The way this business has been done is the same way that it has been done for decades.